Home>> Public Service chief executives - remuneration policy

 Published:6 January 2011

-The State Services Commissioner is responsible for the remuneration of chief executives who head departments that are defined under the State Sector Act 1988 with the exception of the State Services Commission and the Crown Law Office.
-Those chief executives are respectively, the State Services Commissioner, and the Solicitor-General.
+The State Services Commissioner is responsible for the remuneration of chief executives who head departments that are defined under the State Sector Act 1988 with the exception of the State Services Commission, the Crown Law Office and the Government Communications Security Bureau.
+These are, respectively, the State Services Commissioner, the Solicitor-General and the Director, Government Communications Security Bureau.
 Remuneration for these roles is under the jurisdiction of the Remuneration Authority.

 The Commissioner sets and reviews the remuneration within a policy approved by the Government.
 The remuneration policy is designed to: